Neadrim/com.neadrim.nuhub/README.md

 You can open NuHub from the menu **Window/NuHub**.

-On the first use, it may take a moment to fecth releases information.
-You can see the progress in the lower left corner of the window.
-The information is cached in your project Library folder, so as long as you don't delete it, subsequent refreshes should be really quick.
+On the first use, it may take a moment to fetch releases information.
+You can see the progress in the bottom left status bar.
+The information is cached in the project Library folder so as long as you don't delete it, subsequent refreshes should be really quick.

 By default, NuHub will check for new Unity releases once a day, when the window is open.
 You can also force it to refresh by clicking the **Refresh** button in the status bar.